opentable/octopress/source/_posts/2014-04-04-forgefriday-our-commitment-to-the-puppet-forge.markdown

 ---
 layout: post
-title: "ForgeFriday - our commitment to the puppet forge"
+title: "ForgeFriday - our commitment to the Puppet Forge"
 date: 2014-04-04 15:30
 comments: true
 author: lbennett